Mohammad Selim

-Mohammad Selim (1940 – 20 January 2015) was a Bangladesh Awami League politician and a former Jatiya Sangsad member from Sirajganj-1 constituency.
+Mohammad Selim (1940 – 20 January 2015) was a Bangladesh Awami League politician and a former Jatiya Sangsad member for the Sirajganj-1 constituency.

 Early life and family

 Selim was born in 1940 to a Bengali Muslim family of Sarkars hailing from Kuripara in Qazipur, Sirajganj (then under Pabna District), Bengal Presidency.
-Selim's father was Captain M Mansur Ali, a key figure of Bangladeshi independence and a former Prime Minister of Bangladesh.
-His brother is the former Health Minister Mohammed Nasim.
+Selim's father was Captain M Mansur Ali, a key figure of Bangladeshi independence and a former prime minister of Bangladesh.
+His brother is the former health minister Mohammed Nasim.

 Career

 Selim was elected to Parliament in 1996 from Sirajganj-1 as a Bangladesh Awami League candidate.
 He was an advisory and presidium member of Bangladesh Awami League.